Last Updated on

 There is very little actual work involved in this white chocolate mousse frosting but it does need to chill for quite a while (4 hours), so you do need to plan ahead for that.

-You start by melting 4 ounces of white chocolate in a saucepan along with 1 cup heavy cream and 1/4 teaspoon pumpkin spice.
+Start by melting 4 ounces of white chocolate in a saucepan along with 1 cup heavy cream and 1/4 teaspoon pumpkin spice.

 How to make the hazelnut mini cakes: